rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 #### PATCH '/restaurants/{restaurant_id}'
 - Requires **Admin** authentication.
-- Updates a specified restaurant based on the restaurant_id
+- Updates a specified restaurant based on the `restaurant_id`
-- Request arguments: **restaurant_id**
+- Request arguments: `**restaurant_id**`
-- Data in the body is required and it includes restaurant's attributes to update to.
+- Data in the body is required and includes the restaurant's attributes to update.
-- Returns a restaurant object with the updated attributes and success status.
+- Returns a restaurant with the updated attributes and success status.

-##### Exmaple request:
+##### Exmaple request with data in the body:
 `PATCH /restaurants/1`

 ```javascript